Spinosauridae: Skull

 Despite their highly modified skulls, analysis of the endocasts of Baryonyx walkeri and Ceratosuchops inferodios reveals spinosaurid brains shared a high degree of similarity with those of other non-maniraptoriform theropods.

 Lengthwise atop their skulls ran a thin and shallow sagittal crest that was usually tallest near or above the eyes, either becoming shorter or disappearing entirely towards the front of the head.
 Spinosaurus's head crest was comb-shaped and bore distinct vertical grooves, while those of Baryonyx and Suchomimus looked like small triangular bumps.
 Irritators median crest stopped above and behind the eyes in a bulbous, flattened shape.
 However, given that no fully preserved skulls are known for the genus, the complete shape of Irritator's crest is unknown.
 Cristatusaurus and Suchomimus (a possible synonym of the former) both had narrow premaxillary crests.
 Angaturama (a possible synonym of Irritator) had an unusually tall crest on its premaxillae that nearly overhung the tip of the snout with a small forward protrusion.

 Spinosaurid nostrils were set far back on the skull, at least behind the teeth of the premaxillae, instead of at the front of the snout as in most theropods.
 Those of Baryonyx and Suchomimus were large and started between the first and fourth maxillary teeth, while Spinosaurus's nostrils were far smaller and more retracted.
 Irritator's nostrils were positioned similarly to those of Baryonyx and Suchomimus, and were between those of Spinosaurus and Suchomimus in size.
 Spinosaurids had long secondary palates, bony and rugose structures on the roof of their mouths that are also found in extant crocodilians, but not in most theropod dinosaurs.
 Oxalaia had a particularly elaborate secondary palate, while most spinosaurs had smoother ones.
 The teeth of spinosaurids were conical, with an oval to circular cross section and either absent or very fine serrations.
 Their teeth ranged from slightly recurved, such as those of Baryonyx and Suchomimus, to straight, such as those of Spinosaurus and Siamosaurus, and the crown was often ornamented with longitudinal grooves or ridges.

+A 2026 study which analyzed the cranial material referred two controversial spinosaurid taxa (Cristatusaurus and Spinosaurus maroccanus), in which the data was interpreted as consistent with a higly developed neurovascular system on the premaxilla (tip of the snout) as well as a high tooth replacement rate from a young age.